LiamPledger/Drift-Capacity-of-RC-Columns/README.md

 - `ρt`: Transverse reinforcement ratio.
 - `v`: Axial load ratio.

-4. Run the Python script `Drift_capacity_calculator.py` to calculate the drift capacity:
+4. Run the Python script `drift_capacity_calculator.py` to calculate the drift capacity:
 The result will be displayed in the terminal.

+### Web-user interface:
+Alternatively, if a web-user interface is preferred:

+1. Install the required Python packages:

+   pip install -r requirements.txt
+3. Open a command prompt, locate the directory where the files have been saved and start the Flask web server:

+   - cd ~/Desktop/my_project  # On macOS and Linux
+   - cd C:\Users\YourUsername\Desktop\my_project  # On Windows

+   - python run_web_server.py
+5. Fill in the input form with the required parameters:

+- Select units (metric or imperial).
+- Enter values for a, d, s, fc, fyl, fyt, ρl, ρt, and v.

+4. Click the "Submit" button to calculate the drift capacity.
+5. The estimated drift capacity will be displayed on the web page.

-Feel free to contribute or report issues.
+**Feel free to contribute or report issues.**
 Happy calculating!